-Located on the North Carolina/Tennessee state line, Roan Mountain is actually more of a mountain range - or a massif - than a single peak.
+Located on the North Carolina/Tennessee state line, Roan Mountain is actually more of a mountain range about 5 miles long - called a massif - than it is a single peak.
 Famous for its Catawba Rhododendron gardens with its brilliant purple flowers in spring, the Roan is a wonderful place to visit and hike any time of the year.

-Cross country skiing is even popular here during the winter (as the Roan Massif gets more snow than almost any other location in the area).
+Even cross-country skiing is popular here during the winter, owing to the fact that the Roan Massif gets more snow than almost any other location in Western NC.
 It is one of the highest ranges in the Southern Appalachians, with peaks topping out at over 6200'.
-The Appalachian Trail - the main hiking opportunity on the peak - traverses the ridgetops while a few other trails wind around the area, including one fully wheelchair-accessible trail through the main Gardens area.
+The Appalachian Trail - which is the main hiking opportunity on the massif - traverses the ridgetops while a few other trails wind around the area, including one fully wheelchair-accessible trail through the main Gardens area.

-Besides the Rhodododendrons, which bloom in mid-June, most people will find the mountain interesting for a variety of reasons.
-The area's balds are probably the next-most interesting feature.
+Besides the rhodododendrons, which bloom in mid-June, you'll find the mountain interesting for a variety of other reasons.
+The massif's balds are probably the next-most interesting feature.
 These treeless mountaintops offer spectacular views, fields of grass waving in the winds, and an alpine-like hiking experience.
-In other places, a dense spruce-fir forest grows, some of the healthiest examples of this ecosystem left in the southern Appalachians since being devastated over the last few decades by the Balsam Wooly Adelgid.
+In other places, a dense spruce-fir forest grows, some of the healthiest examples of this ecosystem left in the southern Appalachians (since being devastated over the last few decades by the Balsam Wooly Adelgid).
 A unique historical site, that of the Cloudland Hotel, offers a glimpse into the mountains' past while the mountain's name itself has been subject to legends of origin and historcal debate.